tinymovr/.github/profile/README.md

+## Welcome to Tinymovr!

-Hi there 👋!
-At Tinymovr we design and manufacture compact and affordable motion control products and accessories for robotics.
+We design and manufacture compact and affordable motion control products and accessories for robotics.

 Our main products are the [Tinymovr Motor Controller](https://tinymovr.com/products/tinymovr-r5), the [Tinymovr Servokit](https://tinymovr.com/products/tinymovr-servo-kit-r5), and the [CANine USBC↔︎CAN Adapter](https://tinymovr.com/products/can-bus-adapter).